-You are here probably worried that you might be having a hair loss.
-With about 100,000 hair strands on our head, losing about 50 to 100 strands a day is not considered hair loss.
+You are here probably because of having hair loss.
+With about 100,000 hair strands on our heads, losing about 50 to 100 strands a day is not considered hair loss.

 The difference is never noticed because new hair often grows out to replace the lost hair.
 However, when this growth does not happen, hair loss begins to occur.

 As not everyone has the luxury of a lifetime of healthy and robust hair, many start to suffer hair loss right from puberty.

 Before they begin to age, others suffer hair loss for other reasons like hormonal changes, medical conditions, trauma, and hereditary conditions.

 Many factors cause hair loss, some of which we cannot change.
 Eating a balanced diet, however, is an effective way to prevent hair loss.
 Daily food intake that prevents hair loss goes a long way in repairing the scalp and aids hair growth.
 In this article, we going to provide a list of foods that will help you prevent hair fall.

 16 Best Foods To Stop Hair Loss (Recommended By Dietitian)